brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 #### Diving deeper

-I hope introduction to the different ideas and concepts behind replication made you curious to learn more.
-If that's the case, here's the list of resources that I used (and am still using) in my own studies and can recommend:
+I hope this introduction to the different ideas and concepts behind database replication made you curious to learn more.
+If that's the case, here's the list of resources that I used (and am still using) in my own studies and can
+recommend:

 * **[(Book) Designing Data-Intensive Applications](http://shop.oreilly.com/product/0636920032175.do)**
 This is one of the best books I've ever read.
 It covers lots of different topics